abitofalchemy/Frienso/FriensoAlpha/README.md

 ---------------

 * ver 1.6 build 79+
+    20Jul14/SA: Fixed accessing the pending requests and adding them to the mapview.

     18Jul14/SA: Simplified the way we do the HelpMe and WatchMe alerts.
 Converted the button for HelpMe to a Switch.

+    Checking the signing profile to make sure that PNs are working.

 * ver 1.6 build 78
     17Jul14/SA: Purged the Parse database, added checks to ensure that if an event is turned OFF